chickblood/chickblood-website-official/README.md

 # chickblood

-## Hooks
+## Custom Hooks
-Hooks are created to better manage global states.
+Custom hooks are created to better manage global states.
 Below are documentations on how to use them further.

 ### useColorPalette.js & ThemeProvider
 #### useColorPalette hook